Potassium dichromate: Structure

-The solid crystallizes as two polymorphs.
-These salts are soluble in water, and the dissolution process it ionizes, releasing Cr2O7(2-).
+X-ray crystallography shows that it is a salt.
+Two polymorphs are known, but the structure of the dichromate anion is the same in each.
+It ionizes when dissolved in water, releasing Cr2O7(2-).
 Thus in aqueous solution, it is the dichromate ion that matters in terms of chemical reactions and environmental impact.
 This anion is a corner-shared bitetrahedron, resembling pyrophosphate.

 Reactions

-Potassium dichromate is an oxidising agent in organic chemistry.
-It is milder and more selective than potassium permanganate.
-It is used to oxidize alcohols.
-It converts primary alcohols into aldehydes and, under more forcing conditions, into carboxylic acids.
-In contrast, potassium permanganate tends to give carboxylic acids as the sole products.
-Secondary alcohols are converted into ketones.
-For example, menthone may be prepared by oxidation of menthol when treated with acidified solution of dichromate.
-Tertiary alcohols cannot be oxidized.
+Inorganic

 When heated strongly, it decomposes with the evolution of oxygen.